NEZNAMY/TAB/.github/wiki/mini_guides_collection.md

 * `%cmi_user_afk_symbol%` for CMI
 * `%purpur_player_afk%` for Purpur (server software)

-Don't forget to install PlaceholderAPI and the respective expansion of your afk plugin.
+Remember to install PlaceholderAPI and the respective expansion of your afk plugin.

 Then, use the placeholder in configuration wherever you want it.
 Assuming you want it for all players, use `_DEFAULT_` group keyword in **groups.yml** for default settings for all groups.
-Combined with other settings, it may look like this for tabsufffix:
+Combined with other settings, it may look like this for tabsuffix:
 ```
 _DEFAULT_:
   tabsuffix: "%luckperms-suffix%%essentials_afk%"
 ```
 Or running an in-game command: `/tab group _DEFAULT_ tabsuffix %luckperms-suffix%%essentials_afk%`.
-This is not limited to displaying AFK status in suffix, you can also using it in tabprefix instead (or nametags).
+This is not limited to displaying AFK status in suffix, you can also use it in tabprefix instead (or nametags).

 Finally, you will most likely need to set up [placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements) for the placeholder, as lots of them, including the %essentials_afk% placeholder used as an example, return `yes` and `no` values, which you most likely want to customize.
 As mentioned, by default, Essentials' afk placeholder returns `yes` / `no` (unless modified in PlaceholderAPI's config.yml).
 Other placeholders may return different values.
 To find out what a placeholder returned, use `/tab parse <player> <placeholder>`.
-Don't forget to include color codes as well.
+Remember to include color codes as well.
 An example customization may look like this:
 ```
 placeholder-output-replacements: